Iron Behind the Velvet - Chapter 2

 Catherine popped a grape into her mouth, capturing it between her teeth, and crossed her eyes.

 “I take it that’s a no,” Father said, chuckling.
-“I’m ... ummm ... planning to arrange those stacks of books today,” he continued, in a careful, casual tone.
-“Would you two care to ... assist me?”
+“I’m ... ummm ... planning to arrange those stacks of books today,” he continued, suddenly mesmerized by the netting of the melon's rind.
+“Would you two care to assist me?”

 “Don’t say yes, Catherine.
 What he means is – will you carry out his instructions while he directs you from his chair.
 Isn’t that right, Father?”
 Jamie teased.

-“I’ll stay and help you, Father,” Catherine said.
+“I’ll stay and help you,” Catherine said.
 “Right after coffee.”

 “Ah, yes, coffee.
 I understand it is ... important.”